ZiddiaMUGEN/M-Creirwy/Diary.md

 - introduce exploration/explorer buffer helpers
 - add a storage helper to store exploration results
 - add skeleton for occupancy helpers
+- move Spy critical vars into Storage helper (CLSN1/CLSN2/AnimationSearchState)
+    - this also required a bunch of helper functions for reading/writing storage helper variables.

 ### 2025-08-26